 Then, I went back into the dark hallway and approached one of the doors with a glowing green light:

 The room was dark, except for a mirror with a halo light around it on the wall in front of me.
 On the floor, were footprints where you’re meant to stand:

-Inside, a voice instructed me to drink from the vial.
+The voice then instructed me to drink from the vial.
 I opened it and took a swig.
 What happened next was a psychedelic sound, sensation and light show that seriously had me clinging to the carpeted walls, hanging on for dear life.
 The floor beneath me vibrated with such intensity that I thought it would knock me over.
 Lights and shapes danced over my face in the mirror, and it felt like my face was getting bigger, or the mirror was moving closer?
 It was all over in a few seconds, but I stumbled out, unsure of what, exactly, I had just experienced.

 Mark was waiting for me in the next room.
 “How was it?” he asked.
 “My mouth feels weird,” I said.
 “Like, the roof of my mouth is tingling.
 A lot.”
 He said his felt the same, but to him it almost felt like an allergic reaction.
 (It wasn’t; that’s just one of the sensations he experiences when he does have an allergic reaction.)

 In a way I sort of miss the old-school flavour tab counter.
 At least the instructions and expectations were clear.
 I didn’t really understand what the “art of flavour” rooms were meant to mimic or teach.
 Maybe there isn’t any point, other than to make the roof of your mouth feel funny for several minutes afterward.